 As mentioned over in Conservation Area Appraisal (3.1 'Early History and Origins'), Little Ireland was a small community from 1840's that was evicted when Hesketh Golf Club was developed.
 Two buildings still survive from those days, St. Patrick School and a small cottage, the former which is today the house of the greenskeeper.
-Although these buildings have been altered several times over the years, they still preserve the original build and they serve an important link to the past.
+Although these buildings have been altered several times over the years, they still preserve the original building and they serve as an important link to the past.
 The historic correlation with Little Ireland is still on site through the remaining cottages and the plateau on the golf course where the settlement was located.

-These buildings do not possess any source of protections, it is considered appropriate to provide them with the status of Non-designated Heritage Assets and include them in the Conservation Area.
+These buildings do not possess any source of protections, it is considered appropriate to provide them with the status of Non-designated Heritage Assets and include them into the Conservation Area boundary.
+Its historic and community value is of great significance as it is its strong historic link to the Hesketh Golf Club.